 Complexity accrues on each season of The Sopranos, and this even seems to be true for the DVD graphics.
 The animation of the Season 5 DVD menu is a masterpiece of intricate editing and graphic design.
 Although the menu options become functional within seconds, it’s worth a minute of our time to just sit back and watch the entire animation play out:

-The dynamic vertical transitions and color bars and “perforated” circle elements seem to be a graphic confirmation of the significance of connectivity to the series, connecting one “scene” to the next and vibrantly leading our eyes from one character to the next.
+The dynamic vertical transitions and color bars and perforated circle elements seem to be a graphic confirmation of the importance of connectivity to the series, connecting one “scene” to the next and leading our eyes from one character to the next.
 We are elegantly reintroduced to the characters (note how two-faced Janice and double-life Adriana both appear in mirrors) but no major plot points get divulged.
 And look at the detailing of that final beat: Tony’s cigar smoke wafts up to reveal the circle elements that were unseen but present all along, like the unseen atoms that shape and connect and give substance to everything that we know of in the universe.